tomaszmi/running_median/README.md

 # Running Benchmark Application

 Benchmarking application checks and compares a few implementations of median calculators (heap-based, std::sort-based and std::nth_element based) measuring time needed to insert a single integer value to the set of respectively 10, 100, 1000, 10000 and 100000 elements.
+The underlying storage in all cases has enough capacity to hold the new value without a need to reallocate.

 ```
 $ cd ~/build/